-- of new legal matters will be maintained on an acceptable level. - Reputational risk the Bank has minimal tolerance for headline risk associated with unacceptable business practices, privacy breaches, and internal fraud.
+- Regulatory risk the Bank will ensure that the number of open regulatory findings and the number of new legal matters will be maintained on an acceptable level. - Reputational risk the Bank has minimal tolerance for headline risk associated with unacceptable business practices, privacy breaches, and internal fraud.